-“While the full story of Mathieu Da Costa may never be known, interest in his life and in his unique connection with our country is a reminder of the values of respect, acceptance and diversity that Canadians cherish,” said Canada Post President and CEO Deepak Chopra.
+“While the full story of Mathieu Da Costa may never be known, interest in his life and in his unique connection with our country is a reminder of the values of respect, acceptance and diversity that Canadians cherish,” said Deepak Chopra, then president and CEO of Canada Post.

 With no portrait of Da Costa available, designer Andrew Perro and illustrator Ron Dollekamp worked closely with Canadian historical illustrator and storyboard artist Francis Back to ensure the period clothing and sailing ship reflect De Costa’s time and socio-economic milieu.
 As with all stamps issued in 2017, the Black History stamp will contain references to Canada’s sesquicentennial that are only visible with a black light.

-The domestic rate stamps, available in booklets of 10, are self-adhesive and measure 32 mm by 25 mm.
+The domestic rate stamps, available in booklets of 10, are self-adhesive and measure 32 millimetres by 25 millimetres.
 The official first-day cover is cancelled in Tadoussac, Qué., where historians believe Da Costa may have come ashore.

 No. 2 CONSTRUCTION BATTALION

-Last February, Canada Post issued a Permanent stamp honouring the role of a Black Canadian unit in the First World War.
+In 2016, another Permanent stamp honoured the role of a Black Canadian unit in the First World War.

-The No. 2 Construction Battalion stamp measures 32 mm by 32 mm and was printed by Lowe-Martin using six-colour lithography.
+The No. 2 Construction Battalion stamp measures 32 millimetres by 32 millimetres and was printed by Lowe-Martin using six-colour lithography.
 The stamps are available in booklets of 10.
-The booklet’s cover and a first day of issue envelope feature the unit’s badge.
+The booklet’s cover and a first-day-of-issue envelope feature the unit’s badge.
 The stamps were illustrated by Dennis Budgen using a photograph from the Black Cultural Centre for Nova Scotia.
 They were designed by Lara Minja, of Victoria’s Lime Design.
 An official first-day cover was cancelled in Pictou, N.S., site of the Battalion’s first headquarters.

 With their country going to war in 1914, Black Canadians stepped forward to join the fight but many were turned away because of racial prejudice.
 By persevering, they finally won the right to serve overseas, with hundreds of them joining a new, predominantly black unit.